Efficient selective hydrogenation of 2-butyne-1,4-diol to 2-butene-1,4-diol by silicon carbide supported platinum catalyst†

-Selective hydrogenation of 2-butyne-1,4-diol (BYD) to 2-butene-1,4-diol (BED) is important for chemistry industry.
-In this work, a low concentration (0.5 wt.%) of platinum (Pt) was deposited onto the silicon carbide (SiC) support by an incipient wetness impregnation approach, and the as-obtained catalyst exhibited an excellent selectivity (~96%) for BED with a high conversion of 96% for BYD.
+Selective hydrogenation of 2-butyne-1,4-diol (BYD) to 2-butene-1,4-diol (BED) is important for chemical industries.
+In this work, a low concentration (0.5 wt%) of platinum (Pt) was deposited onto a silicon carbide (SiC) support by an incipient wetness impregnation approach, and the as-obtained catalyst exhibited an excellent selectivity (∼96%) for BED with a high conversion of 96% for BYD.
 Multiple characterization techniques were applied to investigate the active species for this reaction.
-The X-ray absorption fine structure (XAFS) data and fits, together with the high-resolution transmission electron microscopy (HRTEM) images identified that the as-calcined 0.5Pt/SiC was consisted of platinum oxide clusters (PtxOy), which were further converted to the reduced Pt0 species during the hydrogenation process.
-Therefore, metallic Pt nanoparticles with 2-3 nm in size supported on silicon carbide are the active species for BED products via selective hydrogenation of BYD in this work.
+The X-ray absorption fine structure (XAFS) data together with the high-resolution transmission electron microscopy (HRTEM) images indicated that the as-calcined 0.5Pt/SiC consisted of platinum oxide clusters (PtxOy), which were further converted to the reduced Pt0 species during the hydrogenation process.
+Therefore, metallic Pt nanoparticles with 2–3 nm in size supported on silicon carbide are the active species for BED products via the selective hydrogenation of BYD in this work.